bbengfort/cloudscope/fixtures/consistency_report.md

 ## Metrics

-The consistency report validates the simulation in two ways:
+The consistency report validates the simulation in several ways:

 1. Per-log analysis for each replica server
 2. Pairwise log to log comparisons for each replica server combination.
+3. Analysis of version history trees

 Note that currently these metrics only take into account the entries that are in the logs and ignore any entry that is not in a replica server's log (e.g. dropped or unavailable writes).